yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 > <hands-on-title> {% icon hands_on %} Hands-on: Basic filter. </hands-on-title>
 >
-> 1. Go again to "Full name" column menu and perform a `Text facet` to visualize the values, then go again to the column menu and click on `Text filter`, perform the following filters and fix them as described below:
+> 1. Go again to "Full name" column menu and perform a `Text facet` to visualize the values
+> 2. Then go again to the column menu and click on `Text filter`
+> 3. Perform the following filters and fix them as described below:
 >      - search for "sp1" entries -> Then remove it and obtain "Cyperus", clicking on `Edit` directly in the cell
 >      - search for "SP2" entries, check `case sensitive` -> To remove it and obtain "Cyperus", you can `Edit` directly in the cell
 >      - search for "spp".
 >         - Go to "Full name" column menu, then click `Edit cells > Transform`
 >         - In the text box paste the formula `value.replace(" spp.", "")` and click `ok`
 >
 {: .hands_on}